highgrav/scribble/README.md

 # Scribble
-### A tiny DSL parser library
+## A tiny DSL parser library

-Scribble is a trivial framework for quickly defining languages.
+Scribble is a trivial framework for quickly defining languages, with a focus on lexing and state machine parsing,.
 It deliberately trades performance for simplicity, making it easy to add small DSLs to your application.

 ### Overview
 Scribble consists of `Tokenizer`, which lets you define your lexical tokens using regular expressions; and `StateMachine`,